LIFE SCIENCES TRAINERS & EDUCATORS NETWORK (LTEN) BY-LAWS

 (a) The Board shall appoint a Nominating Committee.
 Members shall include the immediate past president, the executive director and two other Board members in good standing selected and appointed by the Board.

 (b) New board of director nominations and selections shall be conducted annually in the 4th quarter, with final selection and approval of new board members no later than December 31st.
-However, should, at any time, throughout the a calendar year the number of active board members fall below the minimum of 10 required (Article IV, Sec 2(c)), the executive director may initiate an off-cycle nomination and selection of new board members.
+However, should, at any time, throughout a calendar year the number of active board members fall below the minimum of 10 required (Article IV, Sec 2(c)), the executive director may initiate an off-cycle nomination and selection of new board members.

 Section 4 – Duties of Officers.